seuchoi/meta_transcript/README.md

 # Output

-A list of two dataframes:
+The final outcome with all the results is stored in a file named "Pheno_name_chr_final.RData" (e.g., Cardiomyopathy_chr12_final.RData or Cardiomyopathy_chr12_TTN_final.RData).
+It contains a list of two dataframes:

 + `**results**`: transcript (including pseudo transcript) specific results.
 P-values for continuous outcome are in **Burden_Score.pval** column and for binary outcome are in **Burden_SPA.pval**.